uodeeb/frontend-nanodegree-arcade-game/README.md

 *   To run the game go to the direct link [here.](https://uodeeb.github.io/uodeeb-arcade-game/)

-*   For developers: you can find the project as a Github repository [here.](https://github.com/uodeeb/uodeeb-arcade-game)
+*   For developers: you can find the project as a Github repository [here.](https://github.com/uodeeb/uodeeb-arcade-game) Game runs based on three javascript files, a resources file, which used to cache all the used image for more performance improvment.
+An engine file, where all basic game functions of redrwaing the game board and  rendring are found.
+An app file, where all the game logic rules and game objects are placed.

 ## Player Instruction